guvarallo/frontline-airtable-studio-bot/README.md

 ## Conversations Address Configuration

-Finally, we need to [create a Conversation Address Configuration](https://www.twilio.com/docs/conversations/api/address-configuration-resource#create-an-addressconfiguration-resource) and setup the webhook which will be called with the `onMessageAdded` event, that redirects the message to our bot on Twilio Studio:
+Finally, we need to [create a Conversation Address Configuration](https://www.twilio.com/docs/conversations/api/address-configuration-resource#create-an-addressconfiguration-resource) and setup the webhook which will be called with the `onMessageAdded` event, that redirects the message to our bot on Twilio Studio.

+In your terminal, run the following:

 ```bash
 twilio api:conversations:v1:configuration:addresses:create \